enigmaesquire/tau-github-actions-e1/README.md

 # Work with GitHub Actions
-In this exercise we will create a simple GitHub Marketplace and use it to greet the create Test Automation University!
+In this exercise we will create a simple GitHub Marketplace and use it to greet the create Test Automation University!!

 ## Steps:
 1. **Navigate to Actions** <br>